arrow

 Another example is “Amazon Lending,” which provides short-term loans to small and medium-sized businesses that sell on Amazon.
 This service integrates directly into the seller’s account, offering tailored financing options based on the seller’s history and sales performance on Amazon.
 It simplifies the process for these businesses to obtain capital, often with less hassle and quicker approval times compared to traditional bank loans.

-9. Hyper Automation in Financial Institutions
+8. Hyperautomation in Financial Institutions

 Simply described, hyper-automation is the integration of automation, robotics, and AI technology to enhance the productivity of industrial operations.

-Hyper automation necessitates the employment of several tools, techniques, and frameworks, including:
+Hyperautomation necessitates the employment of several tools, techniques, and frameworks, including:

 • AI: Artificial intelligence